user1342/APK-Hoarder/README.md

 **Currently only one device connected via ADB is supported.**

 ## Configuration
 APK Hoarder will perform automated tasks on all APKs on a device.
-The example tasking configuration provided, as seen below, will download al APKs on the device to the Python scripts CWD.
+The example tasking configuration provided, as seen below, will download all APKs on the device to the Python script's CWD.

 ```json
 {